-We would support the removal of the requirement to perform a quantitative impairment test every year - notwithstanding an indication of impairment - only in case the amortisation of goodwill is reintroduced by the IASB.
+We would support the removal of the requirement to perform a quantitative impairment test every year - notwithstanding an indication of impairment - only in case amortisation of goodwill was reintroduced by the IASB.

 This proposed simplification of the impairment test is counterintuitive to the underlying criticism of too little, too late regarding the recognition of impairments.
-We think that reintroducing amortisation would likely reduce the magnitude of impairments and could therefore take some pressure off the impairment test, making this simplification more viable.
-However, if the impairment-only approach was retained, we think that the mandatory annual impairment test should be maintained in order to preserve a robust impairment test.
+We believe that the reintroduction of amortisation would likely reduce the magnitude of impairments and could therefore take some pressure off the impairment test, provided the amortisation period is reasonably short, making this simplification more viable.

+However, if the impairment-only approach was retained, we think that the mandatory annual impairment test should be maintained to preserve a robust impairment test.